mFrankowicz/rispreter/README.md

 - Safe and unsafe rust.

     - We should keep ourselves in safe rust as much as possible.
-Unsafe rust is for another project after we get this to the core functionality.
+Unsafe rust is for another project after we get this to the core functionality, **(unless if there is a `struct` named *"env"* or something, then we gonna need unsafe rust)**.

 - The **Bonus Projects • Chapter 16** of the guide shows some cool ideias that could be implemented after we get a reasonable amount of working code.